Crazygolem/epfl/2013-Clusters/Project/report.md

 At step $i$ process with *pid* $i$ performs the finishing sieve on its chunk then broadcasts the newly found primes to all other processes, which perform the sieve on their own chunk using the broadcast primes.
 Then at step $i+1$, process $i+1$ finishes its own chunk.
 Again, it broadcasts the newly found primes and all other processes perform the sieve on their own chunk with the primes found by process $i+1$.
 And so on...

-Additionally, each process keeps in memory the whole list of primes found so far, including those broadcast by other processes (which actually amounts to a kind of *shared* list of primes).
+Additionally, each process keeps the whole list of primes found so far, including those broadcast by other processes (which actually amounts to a kind of *shared* list of primes).
 This allows each process to start processing a new chunk as soon as they found all primes in their chunk.
 A new chunk is first sieved using the shared list of primes, then the normal processing can resume.
 When process $p$ has found all primes in his chunk, process $1$ can continue (as if it were the process $p+1$).

 If the list of candidate primes is bounded (i.e. there is an upper limit $L$), the algorithm stops after the chunk $l$ that contains $\sqrt{L}$ is finished.
-When process *pid* $l$ finishes, it sends the new primes to other processes, which in turn perform the sieve using the new primes found by process $l$.
-But then process $l+1$ does not continue, and instead all processes send to the master their list of remaining primes (unmarked number in their chunk).
-If needed, one arbitrary process can also send the shared list to the master.
+When process *pid* $l$ finishes, it sends the new primes to other processes, which in perform the sieve using the new primes found by process $l$ on all their remaining chunks (i.e. without communication).
+When done, all processes send the primes they found in that last big round (over several chunks at once) to the master.

-Finally, the master process with *pid* $0$ is only responsible for initiating the sieve, by broadcasting the initial conditions to all other processes, such as the limit $L$, an initial list of primes and the lower bound for the sieve (which is actually the upper bound $L$ of the initial list of primes), the size of the chunks, the number of processes, and other environment variables if needed.
+Finally, the master process with *pid* $0$ is only responsible for initiating the sieve, by broadcasting the initial conditions to all other processes, such as the limit $L$, an initial list of primes and the lower bound for the sieve (which is actually the upper bound $L$ of the initial list of primes), the size of the chunks, the number of processes, and other parameters if needed.
 If the list of candidate primes is unbounded, process $0$ can also be responsible of collecting occasionally the shared list of primes to save it or display it to the client.

 Aside from communications from and to process $0$, which are negligible, this strategy requires only the communication of newly found primes to all processes (the broadcast that updates the shared list of primes), which happens once for every chunk.